henriquestiagoo/badgeify/README.md

     swift build -c release <product-name>
 ```

-Once the build has succeeded, you can use another Docker command, cp, to copy the binary from the container to the host machine:
+Once the build has succeeded, you can use another Docker command, `cp`, to copy the binary from the container to the host machine:

 ```sh
 docker cp \